Thomvanoorschot/async_zocket/README.md

 ## Overview

 This project implements a basic, non-blocking WebSocket client in the Zig programming language.
-It leverages the `xev` library for asynchronous I/O operations, providing a foundation for building applications that require real-time communication over WebSockets.
+It leverages the `xev` event loop library for asynchronous I/O operations, providing a foundation for building applications that require real-time communication over WebSockets.
+The client can run on a single thread a non blocking fashion due to the event loop.
 The development process emphasizes learning Zig's features and low-level networking concepts.

 ## Goals